SidSays/Share/Salesforce Integration Patterns.md

 Data Virtualization integrates data from disparate sources, including Salesforce and external systems, into a single, unified view without physically moving or replicating the data.
 This pattern improves data accessibility and agility by providing a consolidated view of information across multiple systems.

-## Conclusion

-Effective integration between Salesforce and external systems is essential for maximizing the value of your CRM investment.
-By understanding and leveraging different integration patterns, organizations can design robust and efficient integration solutions tailored to their specific requirements.
-Whether you need real-time interactions, asynchronous processing, batch synchronization, or seamless data access, choosing the right integration pattern is key to achieving seamless connectivity and data synchronization across your ecosystem.